aljunalei/aljunalei/README.md

-## Hi there I'm Aljunalei Alfonso👋
+## Hi there, I'm Aljunalei Alfonso👋

-I'm a dedicated Computer Science undergraduate focused on building **intelligent applications**.
-I specialize in **deploying and integrating AI models** into user-friendly applications, combining strong **UI/UX design** with powerful backend logic.
+I'm a passionate developer, focused on building **intelligent applications**.
+I specialize in **deploying and integrating AI models** into user-friendly applications, combining userfriendly **UI/UX design** with  backend logic.
+With a knack for **Machine Learning, Data Engineering, Automation, and Data Exploration**.

 ---